The definition of success for a William & Mary graduate is doing something you love and doing it well. Very well.

 For some of our graduates, this means pioneering human rights for women and war refugees.
 For others, it means following a dream and becoming an author, an Olympic athlete, a biomedical researcher or the creator of an award-winning sitcom.
 Still others soar to the top of the business world or serve the nation as members of Congress, diplomats and even a few presidents.

 Here are a few impressive folks we're proud to call William & Mary alumni:

-- Jon Stewart '84 - psychology major, nine-time Emmy Award winning comedian and satirist, host of Comedy Central's The Daily Show
+- Jon Stewart '84 - psychology major, nine-time Emmy Award winning comedian and satirist, former host of Comedy Central's The Daily Show

 - Robert M. Gates '65 - history major, former U.S. Secretary of Defense, W&M's 24th Chancellor